 Mafer Bandola (Venezuela)

-LAFEMIC: A Latin Female Music Industry Conference, bringing together women in the music industry from all over Latin America for an online conference to exchange ideas and strategies for navigating the music business, in order to forge stronger connections between female industry leaders.
+The Latin Female Music Industry Conference will bring together women in the music industry from all over Latin America for an online conference to exchange ideas and strategies for navigating the music business, in order to forge stronger connections between female industry leaders.